WashU leadership has committed to using Workday Student as the universal tool for advising and degree audit across the university.

 Advisor collaboration

-Various types of advisors will use Workday Student, rather than disparate systems or manual processes, to manage advising activities.
-Advisors will be able to view notes from other advisors assigned to the same student, enabling stronger coordination.
+All these advisors will use Workday Student, rather than disparate systems or manual processes, to manage advising activities.
+They will be able to view notes from other advisors assigned to the same student, enabling stronger coordination.

 This convergence of advisors will provide a more centralized, consistent experience for students, particularly those studying across schools or departments.